 The firm was so successful that by 1926 they had outgrown No 5 and acquired two of the most elegant buildings on the Green – numbers 42 and 43.
 From the outset, Arthur Cox & Co’s client list was enviable.
 The birth of the Free State created many opportunities for work and as a friend and trusted advisor to the State’s founders, Arthur Cox’s influence in shaping industrial policy over the next three decades was immense.
 He opined on many landmark documents such as the Treaty and is widely acknowledged as the architect of The Companies Act (as it then was) in 1963.
 Although an intensely private individual, Arthur Cox ventured somewhat reluctantly into public life during the 1950s.
 He served as President of the Incorporated Law Society 1951/52 and was nominated by the Taoiseach to the Senate in 1954, where he sat for three years.

 In 1961, following the death of his wife, Arthur Cox decided to bow out of busy practice life to join the priesthood.
 He was very fortunate that the firm’s affairs could be placed in the capable hands of Niall McLaughlin, Daniel O’Connor and Frank Scott (each of whom would later have sons in the practice: Paul and Peter McLaughlin, Dan O’Connor and Ian Scott).
 On 15 December 1963 he was ordained a priest and the following year, at the age of 73, he set off for a well-established Jesuit Mission in Monze, Northern Rhodesia.
 This gentle, albeit primitive, lifestyle suited Fr Cox very well.
 On 11 June 1965, he met with his untimely death following a road traffic accident.
-The news of Arthur Cox’s death was a double blow to his former partners back in Dublin as that very same week Frank Scott died suddenly of a heart attack.
+The news of Arthur Cox’s death was a double blow to his former partners back in Dublin as that very same week Frank Scott suddenly passed away.

 There are times when people realise the value of an experienced adviser who is prepared to listen to their troubles, to warn, and to recommend.
 Very few lawyers in any time brought to their work a mind so richly cultivated as that of Arthur Cox.